The amazing Mývatn & Krafla Area in North-Iceland - a Compilation of the wonderful Sights

 Dimmuborgir

 Here you will walk between amazing lava formations caused by hot lava streaming under a lava pond.
-When groundwater became trapped beneath the molten lave the steam issued through vents in the lava and created these fragile pillars.
+When groundwater became trapped beneath the molten lava, the steam issued through vents in the lava and created these fragile pillars.

-Read more about Dimmuborgir in my travel-blog Mývatn in North-Iceland - Part II - Dimmuborgir lava field & the Cave of the Yule Lads.
+Read more about Dimmuborgir in my travel-blog: Mývatn in North-Iceland - Part II - Dimmuborgir lava field & the Cave of the Yule Lads.

 Jólasveinahellirinn - the Cave of the Yule Lads